patrickbucher/learning-clojure/getting-clojure.md

     > (def employees [:dilbert :alice :wally])
     #'dilbertix/employees

-Calling `ns` with an existing namespace makes that namespace the current, without changing it:
+Calling `ns` with an existing namespace makes that namespace the current one, without changing it:

     > (ns user)